carpe121/eco_genomics_2025/population_genomics/popgen_notes.md

 We also calculated effective population size for each of our samples using Watterson's theta.
 The results are stored in a lab-wide Google Sheets.
 We concluded by calculating the maximum and minimum Tajima's D across the genome.

+Results suggest latitudinal trend in diversity (highest in the north, lowest in the south).

+### 09/25/25
+Wrote script `ANGSD_Fst.sh` to calculate Fst between black and red spruce populations.
+Ran script during class time.
+Population for my population (2019) has an Fst value of 0.371953 compared to black spruce.

+Wrote script `PCAngsd_RSBS.sh` to display PCA for all populations of red and black spruce populations.
+Ran script during class time.

+Graphed PCA and ADMIXTURE plots in Rmd `PCA_Admix.Rmd` and saved in `mydocs/`.